SSCHAcode/sschacode.github.io/download.md

 # Easy installation through Anaconda

-The SSCHA code comes as a python library.
+The SSCHA code comes as a python library, with computationally intense part speedup with C, Fortran and Julia.
 The easiest way to install is through Anaconda ([how to install anaconda](https://www.anaconda.com/download))

 ```